ashleydavis/datakit/docs/cli.md

 map --help
 ```

+# Commands

 - [length](#length)
 - [map](#map)

 # length

 Gets the number of records in a dataset.
+Works just like &#x60;array.length&#x60; in JavaScript.

 ## Syntax